JackalLabs/canine-docs/docs/nodes/providers/2_setting_up.md

 ```

 If you used ZFS to make a zpool.
-Given ownership of the zpool to the jackal user.
+Give ownership of the zpool to the jackal user.

 ```sh